 He championed many causes, including the fight to preserve open government.
 Among the many awards he earned in his term was the Michigan Press Association’s (MPA) Sunshine Award in 2015 for his leadership in promoting transparency in government.
 The award is based on his support in promoting the importance newspaper public notices in keeping Michigan’s citizens informed about government activity.
-These actions directly support MPA’s mission of defending free speech, promoting an open and responsive government and fostering an informed citizenry.
+These actions directly support MPA’s mission of defending free speech, promoting an open and responsive government and fostering an info

 Earlier this year, the Michigan Association of Timbermen named him legislator of the year for his support of the logging industry.
 In March, his family joined him as Gov. Snyder signed his bill, Public Act 11, designating Thompson’s Harbor State Park as a dark sky preserve.

 Along with Sen. Stamas, he led an annual snowmobile tour for legislators in northern Michigan to highlight the popularity of the sport.
 Eager to share information with his constituents, he was a frequent guest and participant in many township, county and city meetings throughout the county and his entire district.